dolthub/docs/content/reference/sql/version-control/dolt-sql-procedures.md

 -- Attempt merge
 CALL DOLT_MERGE('feature-branch');

+-- Check for conflicts
+SELECT * FROM dolt_conflicts;

 -- Resolve conflicts for tables t1 and t2 with rows from our branch.
 CALL DOLT_CONFLICTS_RESOLVE('--ours', 't1', 't2');
 ```